Pink Coloured Open litter box with a scoop on it

 12. Portable Litter Boxes

-The portable litter boxes are small ones suitable for cats on the move for vacations, camps, or any other event.
-Such boxes are usually small and portable and can easily be carried from one place to another.
+Portable litter boxes are small and suitable for cats on the move, whether for vacations, camps, or other events.
+These boxes are usually compact and portable, making it easy to carry them from one place to another.

-Some of the portable litter boxes are of the collapsible or foldable kind.
-Some models have built-in carrying cases or handles to make the job easier.
+Some portable litter boxes are collapsible or foldable.
+Some models feature built-in carrying cases or handles to make transportation easier.

-There are different types of carriers with removable trays, such as fabric enclosures that pop up, hard plastic boxes with lids, and inflatable bunting.
+There are various types of carriers with removable trays, such as fabric enclosures that pop up, hard plastic boxes with lids, and inflatable bunting.

-They are less large and stable than fixed ones, but they provide the cats with a familiar and clean place for defecation in unfamiliar places.
+While they are less large and stable than fixed boxes, portable litter boxes provide cats with a familiar and clean place to defecate in unfamiliar locations.

 What We LikeWhat We Don’t